ConnectThink/WP-SCSS/readme.md

 ## Changelog

+- 3.0.0
+  - Updates ScssPHP to version [1.10.0](https://github.com/scssphp/scssphp/releases/tag/v1.10.0) thanks to [fabarea](https://github.com/ConnectThink/WP-SCSS/issues/228)
 - 2.4.0
-  - Changes the base_compiling_folder to store key not path to directory [shadoath](https://github.com/ConnectThink/WP-SCSS/issues/219)
+  - Changes the base_compiling_folder to store key not path of directory [shadoath](https://github.com/ConnectThink/WP-SCSS/issues/219)
   - This allows deploying from local or staging to production by not saving absolute paths in DB.
 - 2.3.5
   - Add 'selected' to wp_kses on select() [shadoath](https://github.com/ConnectThink/WP-SCSS/issues/217)